How to defend a criminal case successfully depends on many different factors.

 The defense lawyer may also challenge the evidence by showing it does not prove the charges, or that the evidence tends to prove that someone else is guilty of the alleged crime.

 A witness may mistakenly identify the wrong person as the defendant in many instances.
+Statistics and expert witnesses have shown time and again the witness identifications are highly likely to be mistaken.

 This is particularly true where the witness was under extreme pressure while observing a crime, even worse when the person is the victim of the crime.